 - Charges that list the wrong date or amount

-- Charges for goods and services that were not delivered as agreed
+- Charges for goods and services you didn’t accept or that weren’t delivered as agreed

 - Write to your credit card company using the address for “billing inquiries.”